 The recovery spray I use for muscle soreness after my training and have been carrying in my handbag to use whilst at work.
 I reentered the workforce at 24 weeks pregnant as an oral health therapist after having almost 2 years off staying at home to raise my son.
 Dentistry is a demanding job both physically and mentally and although you sit down for a lot of the procedure the use of your arms, head and neck in sometimes awkward positioning can cause pain and strain.
 My first day back was exhausting and the next morning my upper back muscles felt practically sore, just like I’d done a workout.
 So before work the next day I sprayed the recovery spray on my back, neck and upper traps.
 Again, I felt a tingly sensation, but it felt like it took the edge off my discomfort and relaxed these areas.
 I had read that the tingling feeling was a sign that you are deficient in magnesium, however, I wasn’t able to find any evidence to support this claim so did a small experiment on myself.
 From personal experience, I have found the tingling sensation to decrease even when applying the spray to different areas (testing to see if the skin somehow got used to the feeling when applying in the same spot).
 So perhaps as I have increased my magnesium levels with regular use the sensation has gone away.

 If you’re looking for an inexpensive, easy to use product to help relieve cramping, aches and pains and improve your mood and most importantly your sleep.
-Base recovery’s Magnesium spray is honestly a product you must try!
+Then you need to get yourself some magnesium spray!

 KASS, L., Skinner, P. and Poeira, F. (2013).
 A pilot study on the effects of magnesium supplementation with high and low habitual dietary magnesium intake on resting and recovery from aerobic and resistance exercise and systolic blood pressure.
 J Sports Sci Med, 12(1), pp.144-50.